altimmons/LangNotes/Python.md

  sys.modules[__name__].__class__ = VerboseModule
  ```

- __doc__ - The function’s documentation string, or None if unavailable; not inherited by subclasses. - Writable
+ __doc__ - The function's documentation string, or None if unavailable; not inherited by subclasses. - Writable
- __name__ - The function’s name. - Writable
+ __name__ - The function's name. - Writable
- __qualname__ - The function’s qualified name.
+ __qualname__ - The function's qualified name.
 Writable
  __module__ - The name of the module the function was defined in, or None if unavailable. - Writable
  __defaults__ - A tuple containing default argument values for those arguments that have defaults, or None if no arguments have a default value. - Writable
  __code__ - The code object representing the compiled function body. - Writable
- __globals__ - A reference to the dictionary that holds the function’s global variables — the global namespace of the module in which the function was defined. - Read-only
+ __globals__ - A reference to the dictionary that holds the function's global variables — the global namespace of the module in which the function was defined. - Read-only
  __dict__ - The namespace supporting arbitrary function attributes. - Writable
- __closure__ - None or a tuple of cells that contain bindings for the function’s free variables.
+ __closure__ - None or a tuple of cells that contain bindings for the function's free variables.
 See below for information on the cell_contents attribute. - Read-only
  __annotations__ - A dict containing annotations of parameters.
 The keys of the dict are the parameter names, and 'return' for the return annotation, if provided. - Writable
  __kwdefaults__ - A dict containing defaults for keyword-only parameters. - Writable

 #### Functional Methods

  Having seen the mechanics behind the iterator protocol, it is easy to add iterator behavior to your classes.
 Define an __iter__() method which returns an object with a __next__() method.
 If the class defines __next__(), then __iter__() can just return self: